 Repeat until you’ve finished creating your fall farmhouse sign.
 I bet it’s awesome.

 I think the vinyl, which is very sticky, keeps the paint from bleeding.
-You obviously, don’t have to tape the vinyl down or use spray adhesive.
+You obviously, don’t have to tape the vinyl down or use spray adhesive, which I hate to use because it’s messy.

 I absolutely love my fall farmhouse sign.
-I could have added more graphics, but I decided it was just fine as is.
+I could have added more graphics, but I decided it was just fine as is and simple is best.
 I didn’t want to mess up something that looked just fine.
 As I get more confident, I might try more intricate designs.

 Here’s what’s really cool: this is like 2 for the price of 1.
 After you attach the vinyl stencil to the wood, the decal letters are left on the transfer tape backing.
 Just cover the top of the decal (the non~sticky part) with the transfer tape and you have a vinyl decal to use later.
 I accidentally cut off the bottom of my “fall” f, but I salvaged it.